iflux1990/DailyProgrammer/README.md

 This is a collection of challenges from /r/dailyProgrammer

-So far in contains my versions of:
+So far it contains my versions of:

 1. Roll the dices